Contact structures on Lie algebroids: Normal almost contact structures on Lie algebroids

 \section{Normal almost contact structures on Lie algebroids}

-In this section we present the normal almost contact structures on Lie algebroids and we characterize these structures.
+In this section we define normal almost contact structures on Lie algebroids and we characterize these structures.
 Also, the direct product between an almost Hermitian Lie algebroid with an almost contact Riemannian Lie algebroid or the direct product of two almost contact Riemannian Lie algebroids are investigated.

 We recall that for a general tensor $A\in\Gamma(E\otimes E^*)$ of type $(1,1)$ on $E$, the Nijenhuis tensor of $A$ is a tensor $N_A\in\Gamma(\otimes^2E^*\otimes E)$ given by

 As usual, we say that an almost contact structure $(F_E,\xi,\eta)$ on a Lie algebroid $(E,\rho_E,[\cdot,\cdot]_E)$ of rank $2m+1$ is \textit{normal} if